morpheasgr/Bstk_betaglare_URL2PP/README.md

 1. Extract to any folder.
 2. Run create_shortcut.bat
 3. Right-click the generated "AnimeGlare Beta (BlueStacks)" shortcut, pin to taskbar.
-4. In wako/Helios settings, change default play action to "Let me choose".
-5. Select what to watch, scrape for cached torrents and long-tap your result of choice.
+4. Select what to watch, scrape for cached torrents and long-tap (long-leftclick) your result of choice.
-6. That is all.
+5. That is all.
 PotPlayer will automatically start and play back your cloud file.

 Info:
 This is written in Batch and AutoHotKey.